 Passionate but not out of control, furious, but not homicidal—somehow, I got the balance right on the next take.”

-A Critical and Box Office Success
+Carmen Jones: A Critical and Box Office Success

 “I was crying and she LOVED it….She told EVERYBODY!
 She’d pick up the phone and say, ‘ You know Vivi was crying when she saw my body going up in front of the theatre.’”

 In addition to the awards, nominations, and praise, Twentieth Century Fox head Darryl Zanuck offered Dottie a dream three-year-contract.
 She would earn $75,000 a film to start, and $125,000 by the final film.
 As a non-exclusive contract, Dorothy could continue with her nightclub engagements, or even make films at other studios, if she desired.
 Perhaps best of all, the contract guaranteed that her name would appear above the title of each film she made for Zanuck.
-It was an unprecedented contract for an African American actress.
+It was an unprecedented contract for a black actress.

 “I think it was really the heartache over my child and the failure of my marriage that forced me to make a success of my career.
 I had to keep busy, I threw myself into my work.
 It’s wonderful therapy.
 You don’t have time to feel sorry for yourself.”